Aliases for MLST8 Gene

 GeneCards Summary for MLST8 Gene

 MLST8 (MTOR Associated Protein, LST8 Homolog) is a Protein Coding gene.
 Diseases associated with MLST8 include benign familial neonatal epilepsy and childhood absence epilepsy.
-Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+Among its related pathways are Gene Expression and Signaling by GPCR.

 UniProtKB/Swiss-Prot for MLST8 Gene